 Mr. Abdullatif Abdullah Al Shalash is the managing director of Dar Al-Arkan.
 He is a Saudi national and has been with Dar Al-Arkan since its inception.
-Mr. Al Shalash holds a bachelor's degree in organisation leadership and supervision from Purdue University, Indiana, USA and an MBA from Findlay University, Ohio, USA.
+Mr. Al Shalash holds a bachelor's degree in organisation leadership and supervision from Purdue University, Indiana, USA.
 He is also a board member of the following entities: